Packing for a ski trip skier with arms up looking at the mountains

 9. Hydration Pack

 Essential ski gear isn’t only about the right clothing.
+You need to hydrate but you can’t exactly carry a water bottle while you’re skiing

-Stay hydrated with a sleek Camelbak Women’s Hydration PackIt’s compact and holds 1.5 liters of fluids.
+Instead, stay hydrated with a sleek Camelbak Women’s Hydration PackIt’s compact and holds 1.5 liters of fluids.
 It’s also functional, storing small items like keys and money.
 The hydration chamber inside is replaceable, but the pack itself comes with a lifetime guarantee.

 The hydration pack is also useful for other outdoor activities, like hiking and biking so you can really get your money’s worth!